sidg1215/DesignPatterns/Behavioral Design Patterns/Command Design Pattern/README.md

 }
 ```
 In short, if we keep things as is, our codebase is __not extensible or useable__ by other developers
-## How would we use the Command design pattern to solve this?
+## How can we use the Command design pattern to solve this issue?
 In order to fix this, we just employ the Command design pattern.

 The first step is to create a ```TurtleCommand``` interface, which basically serves as a way to "encapsulate" a command that a turtle will execute: